Future Diary: Plot

-Yukiteru Amano (天野雪輝) is a 14-year-old, shy and daydreaming loner who observes life and jots down the events on his cell phone.
+Yukiteru Amano (天野雪輝) is a 14-year-old, shy and daydreaming loner who observes life and jots down the events on his mobile phone.
 His only friends are Deus Ex Machina (デウス・エクス・マキナ), the God of Space and Time, and his assistant Muru Muru (ムルムル).
 Deus transforms Yukiteru's phone into a Future Diary, capable of predicting the future up to ninety days.
 Yukiteru discovers he and eleven others are part of a battle royale survival game orchestrated by Deus.
-The aim of this game is to eliminate the other diary holders, the winner to succeed Deus as god and prevent the Apocalypse.
+The aim of this game is to eliminate the other diary holders, and in doing so, succeed Deus as god and prevent the Apocalypse.
 Yukiteru finds himself protected by Yuno Gasai (我妻由乃), a charming but psychopathic classmate who obsessively stalks him after they had promised to go stargazing together a year before.

 Two major players they encounter are terrorist Minene Uryu, who wants to destroy all religion after her parents died in a faith-fueled war; and Keigo Kurusu, a police officer who wants to end the game.
 Later, Kurusu betrays Yukiteru and Yuno when he discovers his bed-ridden son is suffering from a terminal illness.
 He assassinates diary holder Karyuudo Tsukishima and frames Yukiteru and Yuno.
 Minene turns to detective Masumi Nishijima, exposing Kurusu's crime.
 In his shame, Kurusu eliminates himself from the game.

 John Bacchus, the city's mayor and designer of the Future Diaries, tries to manipulate Yukiteru's debt-ridden father Kurou into stealing his son's diary.
-Kurou fails, unintentionally murdering his ex-wife Rea, and is then assassinated by Bacchus' men.
+Kurou fails, unintentionally killing his ex-wife Rea, and is then killed by Bacchus' men.
 Yukiteru vows to win the game and resurrect his parents.
 He and Yuno target the remaining diary holders, Minene, Bacchus, and Kamado Ueshita who runs an orphanage.
-Meanwhile, Yukiteru's astute friend Aru Akise, and Nishijima investigate the discovery of three corpses in Yuno's house, two being her parents, and the third identified as being Yuno Gasai, bringing her identity into question.
+Meanwhile, Yukiteru's astute friend Aru Akise, and Nishijima investigate the discovery of three corpses in Yuno's house, including the latter and her parents, bringing her identity into question.

-Kamado's diary, which can give others substitute diaries, is connected to a supercomputer, giving citizens in the city Future Diaries as part of Bacchus' plan to help humanity evolve.
-Yukiteru and Yuno, Minene, Nishijima, and Yukiteru's friends storm Bacchus' headquarters.
+Kamado's diary, which can give others substitute diaries, is connected to a supercomputer, giving everyone in the city Future Diaries as part of Bacchus' plan to help humanity evolve.
+Yukiteru, Yuno, Minene, Nishijima, and Yukiteru's friends storm Bacchus' headquarters.
 He seals himself in a bank vault owned by Yuno's parents, her fingerprints the only way to access it.
 Minene sacrifices herself to destroy the vault but fails, only for Aru to witness Yuno access the vault and kill Bacchus.
 Wanting answers, Aru confronts Deus who reveals the boy is an artificial human designed to observe the game and keep it in balance, but confirms there is a conspiracy around Yuno.